For HR and Operations leaders across industries, retention is a key challenge.

 This combined cost of turnover translates to an annual bottom line hit of $1 trillion for American companies.
 Beyond the financial repercussions, high voluntary turnover breaks down team morale - interpersonal relationships are a fundamental aspect to overall job satisfaction.

-Read on for 5 employee retention ideas.
+5 employee retention strategies

 1. Make growth and development a priority

 Providing timely and relevant continuous learning, training and upskilling opportunities is central to creating an engaged, productive and loyal workforce.
 When you invest in an individual’s success, they invest in you.
-Companies rated highly on employee training experienced 53%lower attrition.
+Companies rated highly on employee training experienced 53% lower attrition.

 Receiving information that empowers people to perform their jobs more successfully, or to expand on their skill-set, is engaging.
 By formalizing learning as a part of daily life, you ensure employee engagement never wanes.